vixir/Writing/2019/articles/Reverse_Proxy.md

 - GeoFencing -> Clients can access certain servers.
 People from a particular area are not allowed to access server.

 #### Reverse Proxy
 Reverse proxy is a web server that centralizes internal servers and provides single interface to the client.
-Request will be routed to the available server.
+Request will be routed to the available server of the many servers available.

 <img src="../assets/reverse_proxy.png" width="720"/>

 Benefits:
 - Load Balancing is a special case of reverse proxy.
 It has to have two or more servers to balance the load.
 - Caching
 - Isolating Internal Traffic
 - Logging